emanuele-f/PCAPdroid/tls_decryption.md

 2. Permission to control the mitm addon.
 This is a security measure to prevent other apps from controlling the addon
 3. Installation of the PCAPdroid [CA certificate](https://docs.mitmproxy.org/stable/concepts-certificates).
 The CA certificate is what allows PCAPdroid to decrypt the app data, and to do so, it must first be added to the certificate store.
 To increase security, a unique CA is generated at runtime by PCAPdroid

-Before proceeding, check if your device has [Autostart](https://www.vivo.com/en/support/questionByTitle?title=How%20to%20turn%20on/off%20Autostart%20for%20my%20apps) or similar software which prevents background services excecution, in which case you will need to whitelist the mitm addon, otherwise decryption will refuse to start.
+Before proceeding, check if your device has [Autostart](https://www.vivo.com/en/support/questionByTitle?title=How%20to%20turn%20on/off%20Autostart%20for%20my%20apps) or similar software which prevents background services execution, in which case you will need to whitelist the mitm addon, otherwise decryption will refuse to start.

 ## 3.3 Decrypting

 In order to decrypt connections, you first need to define some rules.
-You can do this either from the "Decryption rules" in the left drawer or by long pressing a connection and selecting a decryption criteria from the context menu.
+You can do this either from the "Decryption rules" in the left drawer or by long pressing a connection and selecting a decryption criterion from the context menu.
 Please note that, due to Android security measures, decryption on common apps will not usually work, and will cause the apps to stop working.
 Read the section below to understand and possibly bypass these protections.

 The first test you should do to verify that decryption works is to choose an app which is easy to decrypt.
 It turns out Google Chrome is a good candidate.
 Enable decryption, select Google Chrome as the target app and then start the capture in PCAPdroid.
 In chrome, open a new tab and a new HTTPS website (or just clear the browser cache) and you should start seeing decrypted connections in PCAPdroid.
 These are marked with a green open lock.